 RL3 uses the Little League approved JDP online risk management solutions to conduct the Little League required national background checks.
 No volunteer is allowed to conduct any portion of any league activity without submission of this application.
-If a background check is performed and found to contain negative information pertaining to any individual's conduct as it pertains to minors will be prohibited to participate in RL3.
-All negative information will be forwarded to the League President for review.

 1.8 Budget Allocation for Safety